domasin/Calcolemus/readme.md

 ## Fork main changes

+* The conversion to .NET Core itself

-The `thm` type has been changed from a simple type abbreviation of `formula<fol>` to a discriminated union with a single private case `Theorem of formula<fol>` to ensure that it is impossible to create new theorems without going through the inference rules defined and thus introduce theorems inconsistent with expressions of the type
+* The `thm` type has been changed from a simple type abbreviation of `formula<fol>` to a discriminated union with a single private case `Theorem of formula<fol>` to ensure that it is impossible to create new theorems without going through the inference rules defined and thus introduce theorems inconsistent with expressions of the type

           let t : thm = False

-In conjunction with this change, the `ProofOperators` module in `lcf` has been renamed to `ProofSystem` like the original OCaml module.
+* In conjunction with the above change, the `ProofOperators` module in `lcf` has been renamed to `ProofSystem` like the original OCaml module.

-For better understanding of the source code and more modular documentation, the lib file has been split into a series of modules organized together in the `FOL.lib`  (to maintain the reference to the original file) namespace.
+* For better understanding of the source code and more modular documentation, the lib file has been split into a series of modules organized together in the `FOL.lib`  (to maintain the reference to the original file) namespace.

-The name of the namespace has been changed to FolAutomReas (Automated Reasoning in First Order Logic).
+* The name of the namespace has been changed to FolAutomReas (Automated Reasoning in First Order Logic).